evanrittner/Projects/Dartboard/README.md

   <img src="/Dartboard/dartboard.svg" width="400"/>
 </p>

 If you've played some darts, you'll know that the highest-scoring region on a dartboard isn't actually the bullseye.
-The inner bullseye scores fifty points, while the triple-twenty scores sixty.
+The inner bullseye scores fifty points, while the triple-twenty scores 60.
 So why not just aim for the triple-twenty instead?
 Well, it's riskier: if you miss the inner bullseye, you might hit the 25-point outer bullseye, but if you miss the triple-twenty, you might hit the five or the one, both very low scoring.

 This line of reasoning led me to hypothesize that a perfectly accurate player will aim for the triple-twenty, but there is some threshold of accuracy after which less accurate players should aim for the bullseye.